 Career-Related Programme/Diploma Program Comparison - please see resource to the right of page......
 (IB CP DP Comparison NEW)

-Students in Grade 10 PIB take the following courses:
+Students in our Grade 10 Candidate Program take the following courses:

-- French 10 and 20 PIB (*not mandatory for CP students)
+- French 10 and 20 IB (*not mandatory for CP students)

-Students planning to enroll in the IB-CP in grade 11 (year 1 of IB CP) should enroll in the career course of interest in their Grade 10 (IB preparation year).
-For example: If you plan to focus on Engineering, enroll in Pre-Engineering 10.
+Students planning to enrol in the IB-CP in grade 11 (year 1 of IB CP) should enrol in the career course of interest in their Grade 10 (IB preparation year).
+For example: If you plan to focus on Engineering, enrol in Pre-Engineering 10.